misun/bakku-runner/README.md

 Bakku-Runner Game of Life is a classic example of the concept of **Super Mario Runner**.
 The original GoL is a 0-player game that plays out until bumping to other obstacles.
 On the next iteration of the game the screen follow these rules:

-1) bal eagles and raccoons come out regularly,
+1) bald-eagle and raccoons come out regularly,
 2) User can get scores as time goes by.

 ### Functionality & MVP